-Jedox Office Add-in makes it possible to insert a named range of Jedox data from an Excel spreadsheet into a Word document or a PowerPoint presentation.
+With Jedox Office Add-in you can insert a named range of Jedox data from an Excel spreadsheet into a Word document or a PowerPoint presentation.
 It supports Word and PowerPoint Versions 2010 or later.
 Jedox Office Add-in uses the same language that is set for Jedox Excel Add-in.
 The Office Add-In works only with the desktop versions of the Office Applications.

-By selecting Jedox in the menu bar of Word or PowerPoint you will get the following switches in the Jedox Ribbon:
+- Select the Jedox tab in the menu bar of Word or PowerPoint.
+The following switches are displayed in the Jedox Ribbon:

-After the last insertion you can adjust the size and position of the placeholder(s).
+After the last step, you can adjust the size and position of the placeholder(s).

 The Update button in the Jedox Ribbon updates all placeholders in the current file.

 To upgrade Jedox data from an Excel file using the Office Add-in, you have to set the Jedox Excel Add-in Settings to Start automatically with Excel:

 - Go to the Windows Start menu and enter “Jedox settings” in the search field.

 By default, an absolute path to the source file is saved.
 However, you can manually change this to a relative path.

 For example, if the source file is called

 Office_Addin_Data.xlsx and is located in the same folder as the Word/PowerPoint target file, you can set